Introductions To Spousal Support

 - Gender is not a considered factor when determining the recipient party.

-- The higher-income spouse pays the lower-income spouse but spouses can come to an agreement on how much spousal support should be paid.
+- If a couple agrees, the higher-income spouse can pay spousal support to the lower-income spouse.
 Either by way of a Separation Agreement (see our blog post about Separation Agreements here), or a Court can order and specify the amount of the support.

-- The Court determines the length and amount of spousal support obligations by considering the recipient spouse’s needs based on their financial circumstances and any hardship experienced during and upon the breakdown in the relationship.
-Additionally the Court takes into account the paying spouse’s ability to pay.
+- The Court determines the length and amount of spousal support obligations by considering the recipient spouse’s needs.
+Additionally, the Court takes into account the paying spouse’s ability to pay.

 - The Divorce Act, a federal statute, is applicable throughout Canada for spouses who have legally married and who are now attempting a divorce.